Car Seat Age U.K.

 The only situations where the car seat laws do not apply are:

-Including rideshare vehicles such as Uber, kids under the age of three can travel without a car seat or seatbelt, but only in the rear seat.
-Also, kids over the age of three can travel without a car seat, but only in the back seat secured with the adult seatbelt.
+Including rideshare vehicles such as Uber, kids under the age of three can ride without being seated on a baby seat or fastening seatbelt, and they are restricted to travel only in the rear seat.
+Also, kids over the age of 3 can go without a car seat, but only in the back seat secured with the adult seatbelt.

-- When There’s No Room For A Third Car Seat In The Rear
+When There is No Space For A Third Car Seat In The Back (Rear)

-With two car seats in the back, often there’s no room for a third.
-If the third child is older than three, they can travel in the forward facing car seat, but with the appropriate car seat.
+With two car seats in the rear/back portion, often there is no space for the third person to sit.
+If the third offspring is older than three, they can travel while sitting in the forward-facing car seat, but with the appropriate car seat.
 Or, in the back with an adult seatbelt.

 If the third child is less than three years, they can’t travel in the front seat unless the right car seat is used.